A Guide to Trading in Northern Ireland, and the Windsor Framework

 01 July 2025: Introduction of all remaining labelling requirements on goods imported into Northern Ireland through the Retail Movement Scheme.
 This is sometimes referred to as Phase 3 requirements.

-Due to a phased implementation approach of the Framework, the full "green lane" will take effect from September 2024 for the movement of all goods between Great Britain and Northern Ireland, though businesses registered for the UK Internal Market Scheme (UKIMS) can now take advantage of the new expanded criteria for declaring goods as "Not At Risk".
+Due to a phased implementation approach of the Framework, the full "UK Internal Market lane" will take effect from March 2025 for the movement of all goods between Great Britain and Northern Ireland, though businesses registered for the UK Internal Market Scheme (UKIMS) can now take advantage of the new expanded criteria for declaring goods as "Not At Risk".

 What are Red Lanes?

 When goods travel through the red lane full EU customs checks, paperwork and controls will apply, also including the payment of tariffs.
-Businesses that move goods through the red lane but whose goods do not subsequently enter the EU will be able to make use of the new Duty Reimbursement Scheme that will allow traders to reclaim EU duty paid on goods that can be shown not to have entered the EU.
+Businesses that move goods through the red lane but whose goods do not subsequently enter the EU will be able to make use of the Duty Reimbursement Scheme that will allow traders to reclaim EU duty paid on goods that can be shown not to have entered the EU.

 What does declaring goods "At Risk" mean?